pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 The `Logic` component accomplishes its parsing and execution of user commands in a few steps:

-1. `Logic` uses its own internal `Parser` to parse the user command.
+1. `Logic` uses its own internal `TaskTrackerParser` to parse the user command.

 2. This results in a `Command` object which is executed by the `LogicManager`.